sara-sabr/ITStrategy/presentations/en/2020-11-30-Introduction-to-OSS.md

 Note:

 - \* Two key things to remember:
-  - State sponsored actors and malevolent hackers have swath of tools to scan for known vulnerabilities and common programming flaws
+  - State sponsored actors and malevolent hackers have a large array of tools to scan for known vulnerabilities and common programming flaws
 - \*\* Remember that software is not the source code!
 (Three degrees of separation)
   - Source code must be translated
   - The software needs to be installed